Fair Active Learning: Solving the Labeling Problem in Insurance: Introduction

 Most AI projects in insurance require large amounts of labeled data to train specific algorithms, which in practice are often based on deep learning models and are extremely data-intensive.
 The labeling step is therefore an important (if not the most important) part of the AI implementation process.
 Today the insurance industry acknowledges the significance of unstructured data accompanied by expert labeling.
 For instance, insurance companies have identified the potential to utilize telematics data in a multi-class setting to adjust premiums based on driver behavior (also known as pay as/how you drive)~\citep{TSELENTIS2016362, so2021cost}.
 High quality labeled data is an important ingredient for learning to correctly map instances and labels, and the lack of it typically downgrades the model performance, while sometimes introducing biases and ethical problems~\cite{mehrabi2021survey}.
 However, labeling campaigns are usually carried out under time (and therefore volume) and cost constraints.
 Being able to prioritize the relevant data points to label instead of randomly selecting them is as important in practice as the performance of the learning algorithm that will be trained with these data.
 These algorithms refer to the field of \textit{active learning} (AL) \cite{settles2009active}.
 Active learning is able to sequentially query a human expert (a.k.a. \textit{oracle}) to label new data points with the desired outputs.
 As we will see in Section~\ref{sec:al}, the key component of AL is to sample informative instances from a pool of unlabeled data.

 From theory to practice, the field of AL has received a lot of attention in the recent years, such as \cite{beluch2018power, sinha2019variational, smith2018less} among others.
-Furthermore in the literature there exists many AL surveys \cite{settles2009active, fu2013survey, ren2020survey}.
-However few works tackle the special challenges related to actuarial problems such as fairness and transparency.
+Furthermore, in the ML literature there exists many AL surveys \cite{settles2009active, fu2013survey, ren2020survey}.
+However, few works tackle the specific challenges related to actuarial problems, such as the need for fairness and transparency.